willyvvu/boost/README.md

 ====
 To steer left/right, use A/D or Left/Right arrow keys.

+To strafe, use Q and E.

 To accelerate, use W, Up arrow key, or I.

 To brake, use S, Down arrow key, or J.

-To drift, accelerate and brake simultaneously.

 To boost, use O or the Space Bar.